openplanet-nl/nadeoapi-docs/docs/core/records/map-records-v2.md

       required: false
     - name: gameMode
       type: string
-      description: The game mode of the requested map (e.g. for Stunt maps)
+      description: The game mode of the requested map (e.g. for Stunt or Platform maps)
       required: false
 ---